sawhney-medha/MEMTrack/README.md

         │   ├── src/

 *The following sections describes the training, inference, tracking and evaluation procedures.
-The codebase is built using PYthon, PyTorch and Detectron 2.0.*
+The codebase is built using Python, PyTorch and Detectron 2.0.*

 ## Training Object Detector Model
 - Run the training script */scripts/train.sh* to start training from the *MEMTRack/* root directory.